KSEHano/BSc-Thesis/Thesis.md

 \section{Acknowledgments}

+Throughout the process of the thesis I received great support.
 I thank Wietzke Consulting for providing the data and recruiting the participants.
+I also thank my family and friends for help with the study preparations and for their insights during the editing process.